How to Handle PF Deductions for an Office Boy Transitioning from Outsourced to Payroll?

 shyamrath

 Of course, PF is a very good saving and social security that everyone should have.
-But still, if the employee is not convinced, then you can do one more thing.
-You can discontinue his service (if he agrees) and take him on your payroll by adding just 50 or 100 Rs more so that you can avoid the PF deductions in the coming future.
+However, if the employee is not convinced, then you can consider another approach.
+You can discontinue his service (if he agrees) and rehire him on your payroll by adding just 50 or 100 Rs more to his salary.
+This way, you can avoid the PF deductions in the future.

-Also, the pending PF for the days he worked under the contractor can be deducted from his F&F and remitted to the PF office under his account.
-The employer contribution can be claimed from the contractor, or you can deduct from the amount due to the contractor from your company.
+Additionally, the pending PF for the days he worked under the contractor can be deducted from his Full and Final settlement and remitted to the PF office under his account.
+The employer contribution can be claimed from the contractor, or you can deduct it from the amount due to the contractor from your company.

 Panacea BPO